MCP Integration Guide

 ChatGPT supports connecting to CJ's official MCP server directly via HTTPS — no self-hosting required.

-- Log in to your CJ account and go to API Key Management (opens new window).
+- Log in to your CJ account and go to the CJ API Authorization page (opens new window).

 - Open chatgpt.com (opens new window) and go to Settings (bottom-left) → Apps → Advanced Settings.